yuede/yuede.github.io/_pages/about.md

 [Jul.
 2023] : Our proposal on [Container Security in HPC](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2319975&HistoricalAwards=false) is funded by <strong>NSF CICI program</strong> (total: $600k, my role: PI).
 Thanks NSF!

 [Jun.
-2023] : Dr. Ji started working as a summer visiting faculty at the Oak Ridge National Laboratory supported by <strong>DOE VFP program</strong>!
-Thanks DOE!
-Tennessee is astonishingly beautiful!

-[Jun.
 2023] : Our lab's Ph.D. student Wang Feng's first paper is accepted to [SC \'23](https://sc23.supercomputing.org/)!
 Congrats to Wang and our collaborators! &rarr; Congrats to Wang for winning IEEE TCHPC Travel Award ($1,325)!

 [Jun.
 2023] : Our Tango paper is accepted to [SC \'23](https://sc23.supercomputing.org/)!
 Congrats to Shiyang and our collaborators!